-Since the microstructure evolution is also a sequence of images in time direction, it is natural to modify the most recent and powerful video prediction models to predict phase field evolution.
-One example showed the result of using SimVP video prediction model \cite{RN99} combined with multi-order aggregation features to build a model called "SimGate" \cite{wu2025simgate} predict sintering of polycrystalline particles.
-Another type of video prediction method called optical flow method predicts future video frames by finding the movement of pixels in neighboring frames, achieving light weighted while powerful prediction capability.
-Voxel flow network \cite{hu2023dynamic} is a kind of optical flow method that predicts the next frame of video from two previous frames.
-It gives end-to-end prediction by predicting the per-pixel motion between adjacent frames, and dynamically adjust a scaling factor to capture motion in different scales while maintaining the correct spatial information.
-Considering the time evolution of phase field models also has different scales of motion, it could be beneficial to integrate VFN and phase field predictions.
+Because microstructure evolution can also be regarded as a temporal sequence of images, it is natural to adapt advanced video prediction models to phase-field evolution.
+One recent example used the SimVP video prediction model \cite{RN99} combined with multi-order aggregation features to build a model called "SimGate" \cite{wu2025simgate} for predicting the sintering of polycrystalline particles.
+Another important class of video prediction methods is based on optical flow, which predicts future frames by estimating pixel motion between neighboring frames, thereby achieving lightweight yet powerful predictive capability.
+The voxel-flow network \cite{hu2023dynamic} is an optical-flow-based method that predicts the next video frame from two previous frames.
+It provides end-to-end prediction by estimating per-pixel motion between adjacent frames and dynamically adjusting a scaling factor to capture motion at different scales while preserving correct spatial information.
+Because the time evolution of phase-field models also contains motion across multiple scales, integrating VFN with phase-field prediction is a promising strategy.

 Considering the challenges of current prediction methods and the potential benefit of VFN, we choose to create a joint prediction framework that combines VFN and physical error correction for longer horizon, generalized phase field predictions.
 The VFN is used for rapid prediction of microstructure evolution, while short phase-field simulations are periodically inserted to correct accumulated prediction errors.
 Unlike traditional methods that solve PDEs or extract intermediate features, our approach treats evolving microstructures as a sequence of video frames, directly learning the spatiotemporal evolution from the pixel-level dynamics of phase-field images.
 We adopt colored phase-field configuration snapshots, in contrast to previous studies that rely on binary coloring, which facilitates seamless transfer between VFN prediction and phase-field simulation.
 By leveraging high-fidelity phase-field simulations as training data, the VFN captures both local and global features of microstructure evolution with high accuracy.
 In the following sections, we will demonstrate the VFN prediction of grain growth and spinodal decomposition process, then use joint framework to predict long time scale grain growth evolution to show its robust ability to do prediction on various and long time range microstructure evolution.